top of page

 Overnight in Bahawalpur.

-We’ll experience the desert landscape either by camel ride or jeep, providing a unique perspective on this majestic environment.
-During our safari, we’ll enjoy a picnic lunch amidst the serene surroundings.
+We’ll experience the desert landscape either by foot or or by riding camels, providing a unique perspective on this majestic yet harsh environment.

 Overnight in Bahawalpur.